-Transportation Policy and Planning students in the UCLA Luskin School of Public Affairs study the connective tissue that link communities and regions, allowing them function and grow.
+Transportation Policy and Planning students in the UCLA Luskin School of Public Affairs study the connective tissue that links communities and regions, allowing them to function and grow.
+TPP is not just an area of concentration in its own right, but a way to explore connections between and within other areas.
 Economic development planning, environmental planning, housing and community development, and urban design are all linked by travel and transportation systems.
-Transportation access significantly affects quality of life, and differences in opportunities between rich and poor, men and women, young and old, and people of different racial, ethnic, and social origins.
+Transportation access significantly affects people’s quality of life, and differences in access help explain the gaps in opportunities between rich and poor, men and women, young and old, and people of different racial, ethnic, and social origins.
 Transportation policy and planning includes questions of production and distribution – how efficiently are services provided, who pays for them, and who benefits from them.
-Such transportation questions in turn lead to more fundamental ones about urban planning and public policy, and about the economy, politics, and society.
+Such transportation questions are windows into more fundamental questions about urban planning and public policy more broadly, and about the economy, politics, and society.

-A leading center of transportation policy and planning research in the U.S., the UCLA transportation program is especially strong in the study of transportation/land use relationships, transportation as a tool of economic development, transportation politics and finance, social and behavioral aspects of travel, and transportation/environment connections.
-Our program emphasizes developing a broad, multi-faceted understanding of the historical, spatial, economic, social, and environmental factors affecting transportation issues, as well as the cutting-edge analytical skills to needed for professional practice.
-The many graduates of our program today hold high-level positions with local, regional, state, and federal agencies, international and advocacy organizations, and with private consulting firms; this network of alumni help our most recent graduate find the best internships and jobs .
+UCLA’s transportation program is a leading center of transportation policy and planning research in the U.S. The program is especially strong in the study of transportation/land use relationships, transportation as a tool of economic development, transportation politics and finance, the social and behavioral aspects of travel, and transportation/environment connections.
+Our program emphasizes a broad, multi-faceted understanding of the historical, spatial, economic, social, and environmental factors affecting transportation issues, while also delivering the cutting-edge analytical skills needed for professional practice.
+The many graduates of our program today hold high-level positions with local, regional, state, and federal agencies, international and advocacy organizations, and with private consulting firms; this alumni network often helps our most recent graduates find internships and jobs .

-Many of the transportation courses include field visits to meet with transportation experts at places like the Port of Long Beach, Union Station/Gateway Center, and the Los Angeles International Airport.
+Some transportation courses include field visits to meet with transportation experts at places like the Port of Long Beach, Union Station/Gateway Center, and the Los Angeles International Airport.
 Since 2000, student-initiated Comparative Transportation Policy courses have taken students to Berlin, Cairo, London, Mexico City, Mumbai, and Tokyo for a week of field trips and meetings with local transportation and planning officials.
-In addition, the UCLA Institute of Transportation Studies offers transportation research opportunities for dozens of students each year, sponsors an ongoing lecture series that brings important transportation speakers from government, research, and private industry to the UCLA campus, and provides fellowship support to over a dozen graduate transportation policy and planning students each year.
+Beyond the departmental offerings, TPP students also benefit from the presence (and our close collaboration with) the UCLA Institute of Transportation Studies, which offers transportation research opportunities for dozens of students each year, sponsors an ongoing lecture series that brings important transportation speakers from government, research, and private industry to the UCLA campus, and provides fellowship support to over a dozen graduate transportation policy and planning students each year.

 Area of Concentration Requirements